davidwashere/adventofcode/tools/triggerer/README.md

 # Triggerer
-GitHub actions cron schedule was not / is not triggering consistantly during the time frames specified
+GitHub actions cron schedule was not / is not triggering consistently during the time frames specified

 Triggerer will execute somewhere (super secret server somewhere) and trigger a GH action via `workflow_dispatch` on a schedule